 - Form pastry dough into a disc, not a ball when letting the dough rest in the fridge.
 This helps when you are rolling the dough out into a circle, as it’s already in the shape.
 It also cools the pastry faster in the fridge.

-Useful Galette Tips
+Strawberry Rhubarb Galette Tips

 - Roll your dough out on parchment paper.
 This makes for an easy transition to move your galette onto your baking sheet.
 Just slide your rimless baking sheet under the parchment paper and cut off any extra paper.